gjtiquia/react-native-web-socket-io-demo/README.md

 The web app is hosted here: [react-native-web-socket-io-demo.netlify.app](https://react-native-web-socket-io-demo.netlify.app/)

 The server is hosted at Railway.app.
-The project is public, click [here](https://railway.app/project/6a8b4fc4-1915-47da-a35a-fcde90c5c79a) to view it.
+The Railway project is public, click [here](https://railway.app/project/6a8b4fc4-1915-47da-a35a-fcde90c5c79a) to view it.

 ## Overview